 Before getting your nails done, tell your manicurist that you only want your cuticles pushed back very gently with an orange stick, nothing more.
-If she pushes the cuticles too vigorously, ask her to stop right away.
+If they push the cuticles too vigorously, ask them to stop right away.

 5. Steer Clear of Drying Agents.